Minister (Christianity)

 A Lutheran minister wearing a Geneva gown and bands.
 In many churches, ministers wear distinctive clothing, called vestments, when presiding over services of worship.

-In Christianity, a minister is a person authorised by a church or other religious organization to perform functions such as teaching of beliefs; leading services such as weddings, baptisms or funerals; or otherwise providing spiritual guidance to the community.
+In Christianity, a minister is a person authorised by a church or other religious organization to perform functions such as teaching beliefs; leading services such as weddings, baptisms or funerals; or otherwise providing spiritual guidance to the community.
 The term is taken from Latin minister ("servant", "attendant").
-In some church traditions the term is usually used for people who have been ordained, but in other traditions it can also be used for non-ordained.

-In the Catholic Church, the Eastern Orthodox Church, the Oriental Orthodox Church, Anglicanism and Lutheranism, the concept of a priesthood is emphasized, though in the Church of England there are nearly as many non-ordained licensed lay ministers as there are paid clergy.
-In other traditions such as Baptist, Methodist, and Reformed groups like Congregationalists and Presbyterians, the term "minister" usually refers to a member of the ordained clergy who leads a congregation or participates in a role in a parachurch ministry; such a person may serve as an elder (presbyter), pastor, preacher, bishop, or chaplain.
+It differs from other terms for religious leaders (priest, clergyman) in that it deemphasizes the significance of ordination.
+The term dates back to the Protestant Reformation with its rejection of mediatorial priesthood in favor of a Priesthood of all Believers.
+While the term is most prominently associated with Protestantism, it is also used in the Catholic Church as a broad term to describe persons who have been commissioned by the church to perform some act.

-Ministers are also described as being a man of the cloth.
+Ministers are also described as being men of the cloth.
 With respect to ecclesiastical address, many ministers are styled as "The Reverend"; however, some use "Pastor" or "Father" as a title.